oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-oracle-db-service/README.md

 ```

-For creating a Fusion Middleware domain, you can use the database connection string, `oracle-db.default.svc.cluster.local:1521/devpdb.k8s`, as an `rcuDatabaseURL` parameter in the `domain.input.yaml` file.
+For creating a Fusion Middleware domain, you can use the database connection string, `oracle-db.default.svc.cluster.local:1521/devpdb.k8s`,as `rcuDatabaseURL` parameter in the `domain.input.yaml` file.

+Note: oracle-db.default.svc.cluster.local:1521/devpdb.k8s can be used as rcuDatabaseURL if the Oracle DB Service is started in `default` NameSpace.
+For cutom NameSpace the URL need to be modified accrodingly e.g. oracle-db.[namespace].svc.cluster.local:1521/devpdb.k8s

 You can access the database through the NodePort outside of the Kubernetes cluster, using the URL  `<hostmachine>:30011/devpdb.k8s`.